opendevstack/ods-core/ods-devenv/README.md

   - VMWare or
   - VirtualBox

+The scripts are written to be executed by an unprivileged user openshift provided in the basic VM box setup.

 ## Preparation steps
 ### Local Deployment
 For local deployment create a VMWare virtual machine from CentOS-7 2003 using this configuration: